reactioncommerce/reaction/README.md

 Either in a browser or in Node code, you can also store and insert a file record from a remote URL.

-Make sure you have a file worker set up and you have run `fileWorker.startProcessingRemoteURLs()`.
+Make sure you have a file worker set up somewhere to do the actual download, transformation, and storage.

 ```js
 import fetch from "node-fetch";